Back to California

 What This Bill Does

-• Revises and expands the definition of 'electrical corporation' to include more entities under the Public Utilities Commission's regulatory authority.
+• Revises and expands the definition of 'electrical corporation' to include more entities under Public Utilities Commission (PUC) regulatory authority.

-• Exempts corporations using distributed energy resources or microgrids from being considered electrical corporations, unless they connect to a large utility's distribution system.
+• Exempts corporations or persons using distributed energy resources coupled with energy storage systems from being considered electrical corporations, if they generate electricity primarily for specified uses.

-• Authorizes the State Energy Resources Conservation and Development Commission to develop safety standards for microgrids and provide guidelines for local governments.
+• Authorizes the State Energy Resources Conservation and Development Commission to develop safety standards for microgrids.

-• Requires the Public Utilities Commission to allow logistics and manufacturing businesses to aggregate multiple meters for net metering if they use renewable generation facilities.
+• Allows logistics and manufacturing businesses with multiple meters to aggregate them if they use renewable energy sources.

 Who It Names or Affects